melissa-olguin/melissa-olguin/README.md

 - Try not to overwhelm yourself with big projects Focus on getting something done now - or working on a big project but don't think you need to finish cleaning a room in a day or digitize the clc in a week, work on things in chunks, what can I do this next hour or what can I do in the time I have
+- also not sure where to put this so I don't lose it https://free-for.dev/

 Here are some ideas to get you started: